 Not the presenting sermons part, but the preparing sermons part.

 If you’re anything like me, by Thursday the upcoming Sunday sermon is already looming in your mind.

 You put yourself under an enormous of pressure, hiding away in your study for up to twenty hours with the weight of the world on your shoulders.

-Just think about it: each and every week you’re expected to step up to the pulpit and deliver messages which are engaging, impactful, inspirational, spiritual and life-applicable all at the same time.
+Each and every week you’re expected to step up to the pulpit and deliver engaging, impactful, inspirational, spiritual and life-applicable messages.

 And you prepare alone…